About Target Outranking Share bidding

 How it works

 AdWords automatically raises or lowers your bids to help your ads outrank ads from another domain.
-This bid strategy works with keywords, ad groups and campaigns that are targeting the Search Network only.
+This bid strategy works with campaigns targeting the Search Network only.
+You can only target one domain to outrank for each bid strategy.

 When your ad outranks another ad, it’s displayed above the other domain's ad on Google Search results pages or shows when the other ad does not.
 It’s important to understand that this strategy doesn’t necessarily improve your overall ad rank; it only works to help you improve your rank in comparison to another domain’s ads.